jrudar/Triglav/README.md

     This impliments a variant of Eigenvector Centrality Feature Selection which can be used with continuous and binary features.
 Feature selection also incorporates feature importance information forms supervised learning algorithms (using Extremely Randomized Trees or XGBoost).
+Scores are converted into ranks and features are selected using permutation statistics.

 ### Install
     Once downloaded, go to the location of the download and type: